-We took it upon ourselves to find the best microwave oven in India out of the 190+ products available online today.
+Given the sheer number of products in the market, we took it upon ourselves to find the best microwave oven in India out of the 190+ products available online today.

-We then put each microwave through their paces for a full week, with the help of our panel, by conducting a series of real-world tests to determine their convenience, including usability, heating efficiency, cooking ability, and more.
+To find the best microwave then, we had put each microwave through their paces for a full week, with the help of our panel, by conducting a series of real-world tests to determine their convenience, including usability, heating efficiency, cooking ability, and more.

 Best microwave oven